AlyaniMamad/Ecommerce-portal-backend/ReadME.md

 npm i morgan dotenv (morgan gives the information about which APIs are called or hit)

 npm i mongoose
-connect MongoDB database to nodejs (config/db.js)
+create a .env file in root directory define the database url in .env file (MONGODB_URI={copy from mongodb compass or atlas}) connect MongoDB database to nodejs (config/db.js)

 make follow MVC Pattern